tgangte/tgangte.github.io/_posts/2024-01-13-getting-started-with-docker.md

 Here are the objectives of this article:
 * Learn to create a simple python web application
 * Learn to create a docker image
-* Learnt to deploy and distrubite a docker image
+* Learn to deploy and distrubite a docker image publicly

 ## Let's build the python web application
 Open your favorite text editor (VIM on Macbook is used here) and paste the application code, and save it as webapp.py in a clean directory.
 I used a directory called python-docker-homepage.
 This will become your docker image name later.